TogaraCode/React-concepts-in-30-seconds/create-react-app.md

 ### Package.json contains all the react dependencies

-### npm start will commence a developement server and create a browser instance for the correct url
+### npm start will commence a development server and create a browser instance for the correct url

 ### steps